The Ultimate Guide to the Queens Night Market

 View this post on Instagram

 About the author: Nigel Sielegar is a designer/entrepreneur who wears many hats.
 He’s an internationally recognized award-winning designer who runs his own design firm, Corse Design Factory.
 In the culinary world, Nigel is known as the founder of Moon Man and a partner at Sea Monster, whose mission is to introduce NYC to Southeast Asian-style grilled seafood culture.
 He is also known for his pop-up series Waroeng, which shines a light on underappreciated cuisines that are hard to come by in NYC.
-Outside of design and food, Nigel is a co-founder of MORRA, a web and app development firm based in Indonesia; a co-founder of Novel Objects, a product photography studio based in NYC; an adjunct professor at the School of Visual Arts, and a rare plant enthusiast.
+Outside of design and food, Nigel is a co-founder of MORRA, a web and app development firm based in Indonesia, and a founder of the NYC Plant Market, a once-a-month plant market with a mission to reconnect New Yorkers with nature.

 Disclosure: Eat Your World is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Some of the products on this page are affiliate links, meaning we will get a small commission if sales are made (at no extra cost to you); however, each of these is here only because we recommend them and use or covet them ourselves.
 See the FAQ for more on our editorial policy.